jihoon0324/jihoon0324.github.io/_posts/aws/2022-03-18-aws-secoond.md

 Subnetting is the process of creating a subnetwork (also known as a subnet) within a network.
 Network interfaces and devices within a subnet can communicate with each other directly.
 Routers facilitate communication between different subnets.

 3. Create an Internet gateway
+  what is gateway

+  An Internet Gateway is a redundant, horizontally scaled, and is a highly available VPC component.
+It allows communication between instances in your VPC and the internet using VPC route tables for internet-routable traffic.

 4. Making a writing table